International Partnerships

 Learning of this success, the New Zealand Film Archive invited the National Film Preservation Foundation to undertake a far larger repatriation project.
 The films come from a cache of scores of nitrate distribution prints safeguarded for decades by the NZFA in remote storage outside of Wellington.

-We are now in the early stages of this exciting partnership.
-Thanks to a generous grant from The Andrew W. Mellon Foundation, the NFPF sent two American nitrate experts to work with the NZFA to inspect the films this past spring.
+We are now wrapping up this exciting project.
+Work started in early 2010 when, thanks to a generous grant from The Andrew W. Mellon Foundation, the NFPF sent two American nitrate experts to partner with the NZFA in inspecting the silent-era films.
 Based on their reports, the American team selected 75 “lost” titles to preserve and make available through the collaboration.
-Virtually none of the films have been seen in the United States in decades.
+During a second inspection trip later that year, also supported by the The Andrew W. Mellon Foundation, more titles were identified and shipped to the United States for preservation.
+All told, 176 motion pictures were put in the preservation queue; some 70 percent are thought to be the only surviving copy.

-Among the discoveries are John Ford’s back-stage comedy Upstream (1927); Maytime (1923), an early feature with Clara Bow; an episode of the popular serial The Active Life of Dolly of the Dailies, starring Mary Fuller as the unstoppable woman reporter; Westerns made in Tucson, San Antonio, and Yosemite; the only known narrative feature showcasing the Miller Brothers Wild West Show; comic shorts starring Charles Puffy, Snub Pollard, and Joe Murphy; an industrial film about the making of Stetson hats; a number of documentaries and newsreels; and many more.
-The films date from as early as 1898.
-About 70% of the nitrate prints are virtually complete, and more than two-thirds have color tinting.
-Taken together, the films are a time capsule of American film production from the 1910s and 1920s.
+Among the discoveries are John Ford’s back-stage comedy Upstream (1927); Maytime (1923), an early feature with Clara Bow; the first surviving film directed by and starring Mabel Normand; an episode of the popular serial The Active Life of Dolly of the Dailies, starring Mary Fuller as the unstoppable woman reporter; Westerns made in Tucson, San Antonio, and Yosemite; the only known narrative feature showcasing the Miller Brothers Wild West Show; comic shorts starring Charles Puffy, Snub Pollard, and Joe Murphy; industrial films about the making of Stetson hats and Dodge cars; a number of documentaries and newsreels; and many more.
+The earliest film dates from 1898.
+The American collection also produced a complete surprise—The White Shadow, the earliest surviving feature credited to Alfred Hitchcock, the film’s editor, assistant director, art director, and writer.
+The British feature, directed by Graham Cutts, carried the logo of its Hollywood distributor and had long been assumed to made in the United States.

-Helping to preserve many of the repatriated titles is a $203,000 grant received through the Save America’s Treasures program, a national initiative targeting the preservation of culturally significant collections, structures, and historic sites that epitomize the creativity of the American people.
-The federal award, administered by the National Park Service in partnership with the National Endowment for the Arts, requires a one-to-one match in private funds and services.
-Already a number of supporters, including Colorlab, Twentieth Century Fox, Sony Pictures Entertainment, and Turner Classic Movies, have stepped forward to help.
-The NFPF is seeking additional funding to complete the preservation work.
+Funding the preservation of many titles is a $203,000 grant received through the Save America’s Treasures program, a national initiative targeting the preservation of culturally significant collections, structures, and historic sites that epitomize the creativity of the American people.
+The federal award, administered by the National Park Service in partnership with the National Endowment for the Arts, required a one-to-one match in private funds and services.
+We are grateful to the host of public-spirited donors and corporate supporters who stepped forward with matching resources.
+The corporate honor roll includes Colorlab, Twentieth Century Fox, Sony Pictures Entertainment, Paramount Pictures, Universal Studios, Warner Bros., and Turner Classic Movies.

-Plans call for preserving the titles on 35mm film and making new prints available for study and exhibition through our American archival partners—the Academy of Motion Picture Arts and Sciences, George Eastman House, the Library of Congress, the Museum of Modern Art, and the UCLA Film & Television Archives.
-The NFPF will post selected digital copies of the completed preservation work on our Web site.
-New copies of the complete films will also be returned to New Zealand with our deepest appreciation.
-Please come back for updates over the next three years.
+As the films are preserved on 35mm film, the new copies are made available for study and exhibition through our American archival partners—the Academy of Motion Picture Arts and Sciences, George Eastman House, the Library of Congress, the Museum of Modern Art, and UCLA Film & Television Archive.
+The NFPF posts digital copies of many titles in our website screening room.
+New copies of the complete films are also being returned to New Zealand with our deepest appreciation.
+A DVD showcasing the major discoveries was released in September 2013.
+Please check back for more news about international partnerships.